Back icon

 Analyzing Order Flow and Market Structure

-Analyzing order flow and market structure provides further clarity on potential liquidity sweeps.
+Analyzing order flow and market structure used by prop traders provides further clarity on potential liquidity sweeps.
 By monitoring activity among retail investors, institutional players, and market makers, one can understand the forces driving price action.

-You can also identify order blocks—areas on the chart where historical buying or selling was intense enough to influence asset direction.
+You can also identify price structure and spread behaviour in order blocks – areas on the chart where historical buying or selling was intense enough to influence asset direction.
 When the price approaches an order block within an identified liquidity zone, the likelihood of a sweep increases because market participants may be targeting these areas to trigger further price movements.

 How to Leverage Liquidity Sweeps in Trading Strategies